SAP-archive/teched2020-CX260/exercises/exercise-7/README.md

 </table>
 ```

-You should already see the new features component appearing in the storefront, it should show the scaffolded text "comparison-features works!".
+You should now already see the new features component appearing in the storefront, it should show the scaffolded text "comparison-features works!".

 ## Exercise 7.2 ComparisonFeaturesService